 They are not paid for.
-They are not sent to “big pharma”.
-They are read, edited, and fact-checked by multiple experts.
+They’re are not sent to “big pharma”.
+Peer reviewed means they are read, edited, and fact-checked by multiple experts.
 These are people with doctorates in microbiology.
 Science, people.

 And although we may not see a polio outbreak here in the U.S. (God willing), it’s still paralyzing children in other countries.
 Polio isn’t harmless.
 The most serious form of polio is paralytic polio.
 It affects the spinal chord, brainstem, or both.
 Oh!
 And let’s not ignore post-polio syndrome, which can occur 35 years after the initial polio virus has “left” your body.
 Post-polio syndrome can cause sleep apnea, muscle weakness, depression, loss of memory, and muscle atrophy.

 In fact, none of the diseases that we now have vaccines for are “harmless”.
 Sure, chicken pox may seem like “just a rash”.
 After all, I had chicken pox and lived.

 I’m betting you did, too.
 Did you know that there are serious complications that can occur from something with the word “chicken” in the title?
 Like inflammation of the brain, pneumonia, sepsis, bone infections, joint infections, and toxic shock syndrome (yup. the same reason your mother wouldn’t let you use tampons as a teen.), just to name a few.
 Oh, and death.
 Yup.
 Deaths from chicken pox continue to occur in the unvaccinated population.